Future & Ethical Branding

 Some days, we live in Adobe Illustrator.
 It’s never closed.
 And for good reason.

 If you want to create logos, graphics or illustrative work, it is your best option today.
-Keeping work in vector removes any worries about sizing or adaptability, as scaling isn't a problem.
+Keeping work in vector format removes any worries about sizing or adaptability, since scaling isn’t an issue.

 Here’s what makes it tick:

-- Versatile Design Options: Whether it's icons, typography, or infographics, Illustrator allows for endless creativity.
-Layers, colours, and effects are just all organised in the toolbars.
+• Versatile Design Options: Whether it’s icons, typography, or infographics, Illustrator offers endless creative possibilities.
+Layers, colours, and effects are all organised in the toolbars.

-- Integration with Other Tools: Working in a Team?
-Illustrator integrates smoothly with Photoshop and InDesign, which makes collaboration a breeze.
+• Integration with Other Tools: Working in a Team?
+Illustrator integrates seamlessly with Photoshop and InDesign, making collaboration a breeze.

 InDesign for Layout Design